-The number one salad dressing in the states and one of the most versatile dips, if you haven’t got some ranch in you picnic condiment list, you’re doing it wrong.
-Good with wings, nachos, raw vegetables, ranch will deliver great flavour coming from its mix of herbs and spices that is pretty unmistakable.
+The number one salad dressing in the states and one of the most versatile dips, if you haven’t got some ranch in you picnic condiments list, you’re doing it wrong.
+Good with wings, nachos, raw vegetables, ranch will deliver great flavor coming from its mix of herbs and spices that is pretty unmistakable.

 Hidden Valley ranch dressing comes out top of almost any reviews you care to find including customers personal reviews which are off the scale.

-Ideally hummus is homemade with ingredients added or subtracted to your personal tastes.
+Ideally, hummus is homemade with ingredients added or subtracted to your personal tastes.
 It’s easy to do and takes almost no time.
-If there are no means to do this though, I heartily suggest Wild Garden Hummus Individual packs which are ideal for picnics with no need to refrigerate.
+If there is no means to do this though, I heartily suggest Wild Garden Hummus Individual packs which are ideal for picnics with no need to refrigerate.
 The taste isn’t half bad either.

-To make the most of your newly acquired picnic condiments you are probably going to need to maximise the space needed in your picnic basket.
-A picnic condiment set can achieve this by grouping all your condiments together or by integrating other elements into the space saving idea.
+To make the most of your newly acquired picnic condiments you are probably going to need to maximize the space needed in your picnic basket.
+A picnic condiments set can achieve this by grouping all your condiments together or by integrating other elements into the space saving idea.

-For example this picnic caddy is an all in one set that can be carried separate to your picnic basket yet not look out of place.
+For example, this picnic caddy is an all in one set that can be carried separately to your picnic basket yet not look out of place.
 It has the capacity to store plates, napkins, cutlery and of course your condiments.